 - Start scrutinizing the consequences and rewards of your habits.
 Make a simple pro/con list of what your habits give you.
 Try to be viciously, unsparingly honest with yourself.
 You can do it.
 Make your own pro/con list of the bad habits.

 - Begin to weigh the short-term rewards with the long- term consequences.
 Usually we justify indulging in a habit we know is bad because we value the short-term rewards disproportionately over the long-term effects.
 And that’s because we can’t see the long-term effects — they’re far off in the future, hard to judge and sometimes uncertain.
 It’s much easier to see and feel the short-term benefits.

 Clearly identify your bad or unproductive habits.
 Write them down.

 Be specific—and totally honest.
-Remember to consider the long- term consequences should you continue in this bad habit.
-Consider habits at home, at work, in your free time, and in matters related to your physical, emotional and spiritual health.
+Remember to consider the long- term consequences should you continue with this bad habit.
+Consider habits at home, at work, during your free time and in matters related to your physical, emotional and spiritual health.

 Define your new successful habit and visualize its results in your life.

 Your new habit is usually the simple opposite of your bad one.
 Think about all the benefits and rewards you’ll enjoy once you adopt your new successful habit.
 The more vividly you describe the benefits, creating the new picture in your mind the more likely you are to make changes.